 The Suitable 4 Use Level scenario Residential with home-grown vegetables is calculated using the inhalation of indoor vapours as the main driver for the risk assessment.
 On this site it is considered that the main risk drivers would be soil and dust ingestion.
 Therefore a more suitable scenario for the site has been chosen.
 The scenarios, allotments, and public open spaces (adjacent to residential properties (POSresi) and parkland (POSpark)), use the soil and dust ingestion pathway as their main risk driver.
-Therefore the scenario which provides the most conservative value (POSresi - 16mg/kg) has been chosen as a more suitable value to compare the results against.
-15
+Therefore the scenario which provides the most conservative value (POSresi - 16mg/kg) has been chosen as a more suitable value to compare the results against.14

-This would indicate that the levels of mercury in the King's Lynn phosphogypsum samples are all below the assessment criteria, as such this is not considered to be a risk to human health, controlled waters or the environment.
+This would indicate that the levels of mercury are all below the assessment criteria, as such is not considered to be a risk to human health, controlled waters or the environment.